umituz/react-native-firestore/README.md

 # @umituz/react-native-firestore

-Firestore operations and BaseRepository for React Native apps - Centralized Firestore utilities for hundreds of apps.
+Firestore initialization, operations, and BaseRepository for React Native apps - Centralized Firestore utilities for hundreds of apps.

 ## Features

+- ✅ **Firestore Initialization**: Initialize Firestore with persistent cache
 - ✅ **BaseRepository**: Base class for all Firestore repositories
 - ✅ **Date Utilities**: ISO string ↔ Firestore Timestamp conversion
 - ✅ **App-Agnostic**: Works with any app, no app-specific code